ogratwicklcs/ansible_windows_workshop/8-win-appmanage/README.md

 In Ansible Tower, Inventory → Windows Workshop Inventory → Hosts

-Check　the "student1-win1 " and click "Run Command" .
+Check　the "student1-win1" box and click "Run Command" .

 On the Run Command screen, select the options below.